More Painting! More Drawing! More Flowers! New Layers! New Techniques! New Tools!

 Lesson 1 – Seed Drawings: Tiny Flowers, Big Designs

-There is something exciting about playing with design early in the painting process — at this stage everything is possible!
-We will warm up our hands and minds in our sketchbooks and create lyrical line drawings.
+There is something exciting about playing with design early in the painting process!
+We’ll warm up our hands and minds in our sketchbooks and create lyrical line drawings.
 Let’s build small maps of large paintings and keep it loose and free!
-We will draw fresh flowers from life and add a little music to keep us in the moment.
-We will design in square and rectangle formats and take special notice of our dark values, putting them in boldly to create structures for our future paintings.
+We’ll draw fresh flowers from life and add music to keep us in the moment.
+We’ll design in square and rectangle formats and take special notice of our dark values, putting them in boldly to create structures for our future paintings.

 Lesson 2 – Beginning Blooms: Layering Line, Collage & Color

 Choose your favorite seed drawings from Lesson 1 and let’s play a new layering game!
-Using tissue paper, we will start our design structure by first putting down our dark shapes, with tissue, on a 12″ x 12″ and a 11″ x 14″ canvas.
-We will collage and build from the ground up, using great shapes, great darks and great design.
-The next step is a drawing layer on rice paper and then we will continue to add layers of color, paper, line and paint as the Beginning Blooms come into focus!
+We’ll start our design structure by first putting down our dark shapes with tissue paper.
+We’ll collage and build from the ground up, using great shapes, darks and design.
+The next step is a drawing layer on rice paper and then we’ll continue to add layers of color, paper, line and paint as the Beginning Blooms come into focus!

 Lesson 3 – Chalk Flowers

 I’m excited to share another new technique that marries our soft pastel drawing with paint.
 First we’ll tone two smaller canvases with two different ground colors and a bit of spattering.
 We’ll softly carve out simple pots of blooms with a dry brush, creating one large shape.
 When the paint is dry we draw with chalk pastels and other markers and tools.
 Our next layer will help us create a “quieting visual noise” which will take down the vibrancy of the color.
 This is a lovely way to combine drawing and painting with a poetic, new twist!